darthLeviN/GoomSDK_demo/Readme.md

 1. Install Android Build Template (skip if you have already done it) First you need to open the project in the ``` godot_project ``` folder with your godot engine. then press Project > Install Android Build Template. this will copy some .aar files in ``` godot_project/android/build/libs/ ```. if you odn't want to use these go ahead and replace them with whatever you want to use for your build.

+2. Add Godot dependency for Android plugin from the .aar files mentioned above, you will need to copy the release .aar which is named ```godot-lib.template_release.aar``` into the ```/AndroidStudioProject/GoomSDKVideoPlugin/``` folder.

-2. Edit build.gradle to resolve a build conflict.
+3. Edit build.gradle to resolve a build conflict.
 In the 'godot_project/android/build/build.gradle' file find where it says ``` packagingOptions { ```, then edit it so it includes the options shown below :

 ```